 All planning authorities in England are required to prepare and publish a Local Plan.
-This sets out the policies against which proposed new developments and any planning applications will be assessed and decided.
+This sets out the policies against which planning applications for proposed new developments are assessed and decided.

 The OPDC started drafting its Local Plan in 2015.
 In early 2016 a first Draft Plan (‘Regulation 18 version’) was published and consulted on.
-We submitted last year a detailed set of comments which can be accessed at this link response-to-opdc-draft-local-plan-final
+We submitted a detailed set of comments which can be seen at this link response-to-opdc-draft-local-plan-final

 A second ‘Regulation 19’ version of the Local Plan was published in June 2017.
 Public consultation on this new version ran until September 11th 2017.
 A copy of the Old Oak Interim Forum’s response to this first Regulation 19 version of the Local Plan at this link OONF response to OPDC FINAL

 Normally this would have been the final round of public consultation prior to an Examination in Public of the Draft Local Plan, carried out by a planning inspector.
 In this instance, the nature and extent of responses into the 2017 version was such that substantial changes needed to be made.
 This work was carried out by OPDC planners in late 2017 and the first half of 2018.
 A ‘Second Regulation 19’ Draft Local Plan was published by OPDC on June 12th 2018, with a further round of public consultation which ran to July 30th 2018.

 Key Diagram from Regulation 19.2 OPDC Draft Local Plan